Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 1. general information about the user, their preferences, profile or settings
 2. something has happened (push notification received) or the user has done something (tapped a button)

 For the 1st case (general information) we use a custom *session* dimension.
 This means that if the value changes during a session, the value will be updated.
 We log a bunch of session dimensions when the app comes to the foreground, but they can be added to other events too.

 For the 2nd case we use custom dimensions (as opposed to custom *session* dimensions) to pass additional data.

+See `src/types/piwik.ts` for the definitions of the custom dimensions and the custom session dimensions.

 #### Create dimensions

-Dimensions have to be created in the interface first: https://dap.amsterdam.nl/analytics/#/9a752692-3faf-4677-8d36-08b01ce60cc4/settings/custom-dimensions/.
+Dimensions have to be created in the interface first: https://dap.amsterdam.nl/analytics/#/[PIWIK_ID]/settings/custom-dimensions/.
 Each dimension gets an integer index, to which we refer in our code.
 This index is shared between session and non-session dimensions, so 1 could be a session dimension, 2 could be a non-session dimension, etc.

 Add the new dimension to `src/types/piwik.ts`.

+## Tracking screens

+The screen tracking is integrated in the React Navigation (see: `src/hooks/navigation/useHandleNavigationStateChange.ts`)

 ## To do:
 - PBI for `trackScreen`: use `SCREEN_TITLE_PARAM_KEY` param to set variable screen titles, so they can be logged